popphp/docs/reference/pop_auth.rst

 File
 ~~~~

-For this example, we use a file called '.htmyauth' containing a colon-delimited
+For this example, we use a file called ``.htmyauth`` containing a colon-delimited
 list of usernames and encrypted passwords:

 .. code-block:: text